- 350-Bed, urban facility

-- In addition to an osteopathic Emergency Medicine residency training program, Saint Vincent also hosts residencies in ENT, Family Medicine, Internal Medicine, Ophthalmology and Orthopedics, and fellowship in Sports Medicine.
+- In addition to an osteopathic emergency medicine residency training program, Saint Vincent also hosts residencies in ENT, family medicine, internal medicine, ophthalmology and orthopedics, and a fellowship in sports medicine.

-- Saint Vincent has been nationally recognized for its quality efforts multiple times, recently becoming one of only two hospitals in the country to receive the Premier Award for Quality by the Premier healthcare alliance for three consecutive years.
-The award recognizes leading health care organizations that efficiently provide outstanding patient care and consistently set the standard in clinical excellence.
+- Saint Vincent has been nationally recognized for quality, recently becoming one of only two hospitals in the country to receive the Premier Award for Quality by the Premier healthcare alliance for three consecutive years.

 - ED Volume: 55,000

-- Efficient, 38-bed ED provides for a highly-functioning department
+- Brand-new 39-bed ED provides for a highly-functioning department

 - Modern and well-equipped department includes 2 ultrasound machines, 2 types of video laryngoscopes, and more

 - STEMI Center with Heart Stat Program affiliated with the Cleveland Clinic Vascular Institute